Okha, Russia

 Okha (Оха́) is a town and the administrative center of Okhinsky District of Sakhalin Oblast, Russia.
 Population:

 Geography

 Okha is located on the east coast of the far north of Sakhalin island, just south of the isthmus of the Schmidt Peninsula, approximately 850 km north of Yuzhno-Sakhalinsk, near the shoreline of the Sea of Okhotsk.

 History

 It was founded shortly after the discovery of petroleum in the area in 1880, initially under the name Okhe.
 The name is derived from an Ainu word meaning Bad Water.
-Industrial exploitation of the petroleum reserves began in 1923, during the Japanese occupation of Sakhalin from 1920-1925.
+Industrial exploitation of the petroleum reserves began in 1923, during the Japanese occupation of Sakhalin from 1920 to 1925.
 During this time the town was called Okutan (奥端町, Okutan-chō) or Okuhan (奥哈町, Okuhan-chō) depending on Kanji used.
 Town status was granted to it in 1938.

 Climate

 The town suffered significant damage in the 1995 Neftegorsk earthquake that occurred on May 28, and was used as pivotal base for rescuers deployed to Neftegorsk, which was destroyed to the extent that it was not rebuilt.
 A number of survivors of Neftegorsk were later transferred to Okha.
 Another smaller earthquake hit the town on May 10, 2005, but there were no fatalities or significant damage.